ML4ML: Automated Invariance Testing for Machine Learning Models: Methodology: Testing Framework

 Given two different input data objects $x$ and $y$, we can obtain two signal sets $S(\mathbf{M}, p, x)$ and $S(\mathbf{M}, p, y)$.
 We can measure the difference between $S(\mathbf{M}, p, x)$ and $S(\mathbf{M}, p, y)$ using a difference function:

-Because $S$ is a set of signals, $\mathrm{dif}()$ is more complicated than $f()$ used in \cite{fuzzaugmentation}.
+Because $S$ is a set of signals, $\mathrm{dif}()$ is more complicated than the simple $f()$ function used in Eq.\,\ref{eq:RobustAcc}.
 Recall the notations of an original testing dataset $X$, a set of transformations $T$ and its corresponding sampling variable $V$.
 We can use $\mathrm{dif}()$ to measure the difference between any two derived testing data objects $t_i(x)$ and $t_j(x)$ as:

 Let us rewrite $S(\mathbf{M}, p, t_i(x))$ as $S_i = \{ s_{i,1}, s_{i,2}, \ldots\}$ and $S(\mathbf{M}, p, t_j(x))$ as $S_j = \{ s_{j,1}, s_{j,2}, \ldots\}$.
 The $\mathrm{dif}$ function can be as simple as $\mathrm{dif}_a = \max(S_i) - \max(S_j)$ or $\mathrm{dif}_b = \mathrm{mean}(S_i) - \mathrm{mean}(S_j)$, or as complex as a Minkowski distance metric or other difference functions.